Invereshie and Inshriach

 Visitor Facilities And Travel

 Limited car parking is available at Uath Lochans and along the Glen Feshie road, with information boards at main access points.
 There are no formal visitor facilities within the reserve, reflecting its focus on natural processes and minimal intervention management.
 The reserve is accessed from the B970 between Aviemore and Kingussie, with the Glen Feshie road branching south into the reserve interior.
-The nearest town is Kingussie, approximately 8 kilometers to the northeast, with Aviemore providing larger-scale visitor services 15 kilometers to the north.
+The nearest town is Kingussie, approximately 8 kilometres to the northeast, with Aviemore providing larger-scale visitor services 15 kilometres to the north.

 Conservation And Sustainability